cldf/cookbook/docs/sql_tutorial.md

 SQL is a programming language used in relational database management systems (RDBMS) to manage data.

-### A DSL (domain-specific language)
+### SQL is a DSL

-SQL is a domain-specific language, i.e. programming language for a particular domain, and consequently with a limited, but very specific set of operations, datatypes, etc.
+SQL is a domain-specific language (DSL), i.e. programming language for a particular domain, and consequently with a limited, but very specific set of operations, datatypes, etc.

 SQL is